Open-Systems-Pharmacology/docs/part-2/modules-philsophy-building-blocks.md

 * **Installation Validator**: enables "1-Click" validation of the OSP Suite installation on a target computer.
 The validation is performed by execution of the predefined set of simulation scenarios and comparison of the simulated results with the (validated) reference values.
 * **Command Line Interface** (*CLI*): allows batch processing of multiple projects in PK-Sim and is described in [Command Line Interface - CLI](../part-3/pk-sim-command-line-interface.md).

-### Toolboxes‌
+### R-packages

-The MoBi® toolbox for R is an interface to the common statistical computing environment.
-Basically, the R-toolbox can be used to access and modify model parameters as well as to execute simulations and retrieve results.
-That way, the R-toolbox can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
-Results can be visualized using the options available in the respective environment.
-The MoBi® toolbox for R is described in detail in [R documentation](../part-6/introduction-ospsuite.md).
+The OSP software suite provides a set of packages for the R computing environment that allow scripted workflows with the models developed in PK-Sim® and MoBi®.

+- [ospsuite](https://github.com/Open-Systems-Pharmacology/OSPSuite-R) package provides the functionality of loading, manipulating, and simulating the simulations created in PK-Sim® and MoBi®.
+It also offers extended workflows such as parameter sensitivity or PK-parameter calculation.
+The package is described in detail in [R documentation](../part-6/introduction-ospsuite.md).
+- [tlf](https://github.com/Open-Systems-Pharmacology/TLF-Library) package offers a set of functions and methods for creating standardized reporting **T**ables, **L**istings, and **F**igures.
+- [ospsuite.reportingengine](https://github.com/Open-Systems-Pharmacology/OSPSuite.ReportingEngine) for automated generating of model reports.
+- [ospsuite.parameteridentification](https://github.com/Open-Systems-Pharmacology/OSPSuite.ParameterIdentification) provides the functionality of performing parameter identification (i.e., fitting the model to observed data) with simulations.
+The package is currently under development and everyone is encouraged to contribute.

 {% hint style="info" %}
-OSP Qualification Framework and MoBi® toolbox for R are not included into the main OSP Suite setup and must be installed separately.
-Installation instructions are provided in the documentation of the tools.
+OSP Qualification Framework and R packages are not included into the main OSP Suite setup and must be installed separately.
+Installation instructions are provided in the documentation of the tools or on the GitHub download site.
 {% endhint %}

 ### OSP Model exchange format